 5) Home Study: Your adoption liaison will initiate the home study which includes visiting your home, performing background checks, collecting references, and getting to know your family in-depth.
 You will also be working on the adoption application packet.
 Once your home study is approved, you will be considered for local matches every 60 days.

-9. Full Disclosure: Once selected as a match for a child, the agency will provide you with all available information and history for the child.
+6) Match and Full Disclosure: Once matched, a match staffing will be held to assess your family’s fit for the child in relation to other home studies being considered.
+Once selected, PSF will provide you with all available information and history for the child.

-10. Transition: Before a child is placed with you, the child will be introduced to your family through scheduled visits, and a transition plan will be created.
+7) Transition: Before a child is placed with you, the child will be introduced to your family through scheduled visits, and a transition plan will be created.